mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Xpand-Monitor.md

 ```

 The server configuration is identical with that of any other server, but since
-these servers are _only_ used for bootstrapping the Clustrix monitor it is
+these servers are _only_ used for bootstrapping the Xpand monitor it is
 adviceable to use names that clearly will identify them as such.

-The actual Clustrix monitor configuration looks as follows:
+The actual Xpand monitor configuration looks as follows:
 ```
-[Clustrix]
+[Xpand]
 type=monitor
-module=clustrixmon
+module=xpandmon
 servers=Bootstrap1, Bootstrap2
 user=monitor_user
 password=monitor_password